Abu Dis Waste Disposal Site: Costs and Restriction

-1. The Landfill Levy
+The Landfill Levy

-A levy is a tax that is intended to internalize the environmental cost of disposing of waste.
-In the case of the Abu Dis disposal site, there is a levy that is imposed on both sides (Palestinian and Israeli governments) for using the site.
+There is a levy imposed on both Palestinian and Israeli governments for use of the Abu Dis disposal site.
 However, the economy of Israel is vastly different from that of Palestine (West Bank).
 For instance, the GDP of the West Bank per capita, in 2008, was $1485.30 while the GDP of Israel per capita, in 2008, was $28,291.90.
-This illustrates how Palestinians pay relatively higher in waste disposal costs than Israelis.
-Although Palestinians can not be denied from dumping waste at the site, they can be prevented from entering the site without the capability of keeping up with levy payment.

-2. Restricted Access
+Restricted Access

 Palestinians are legally allowed to dispose of their waste at the site; however, Palestinian access to the site is restricted in other ways.
-Local councils are facing financial strains paying levies, which means they often cannot enter the site legally.
-Also, Israeli security concerns at times of conflict cause greater restrictions, prohibiting Palestinians from reaching the site.
-The result of the many restrictions is that Palestinian residents are unable to use the waste disposal site within their local area, while Israeli residents are capable of disposing their waste at the site.
+Local councils face financial strains paying levies, which means they often cannot enter the site legally.
+Also, Israeli security restrictions during times of conflict prohibit Palestinians from reaching the site.

-The limited Palestinian access to the site leads Abu Dis residents to illegally dump their waste at the site by entering it from the back entrance, which has been causing much environmental damage.
-Most of the waste is electronic and household waste; these are considered health hazards for the Bedouin communities surrounding the site.
-Another risk that local residents are exposed to is the release of toxins in the air from the burning of the waste that is piled in communal areas for prolonged times.

 Environmental Damage and Health Risks

 The Abu Dis waste disposal site is located above a mountain aquifer.
 Dissolving limestone above the aquifer poses a risk of polluting the groundwater.
 The acidic elements in the water, especially leachate, are dangerously polluting a valuable source of water.
-Abu Dis waste disposal site is considered to be an "unsanitary waste dumpsite" because of the leachate being leaked into the aquifer and affecting freshwater used by both the Israeli and Palestinian side.
+The site is considered to be an "unsanitary waste dumpsite" because of the leachate leaking into the aquifer and affecting freshwater used by both the Israeli and Palestinian sides.